← All varieties

 Hewe's Virginia Crab

-The origin of this apple is satisfactorily traced to Virginia.
-Coxe (1817) reports that trees nearly one hundred years old were then standing in the orchard of a respectable inhabitant of that state, from whom he obtained the information.
-The variety is found in all extensive and good cider orchards (Warder).
-The Virginia Crab makes a very high-flavored dry cider, which, by connoisseurs, is thought unsurpassed in flavor by any other, and retains its soundness a long time (Downing).
+Coxe satisfactorily traces the origin of this apple to Virginia, where in his time trees nearly one hundred years old were standing in the orchard of a respectable inhabitant of that State, from whom he obtained the information.
+Warder likewise records the variety as being "from Virginia," and notes it as "a famous cider apple, found in all extensive and good cider orchards."

 Tree

-Foliage conflict: Coxe describes the leaves as small but of luxuriant growth.
+Foliage: Coxe notes that the leaves, though small, are of luxuriant growth.
 Warder describes the foliage as sparse.

 Fruit